FYSETC/FYSETC-Cheetah/README.md

 After compiling , you should see the firmware file `firmware.hex` in the folder `FIRMWARE_LOCATE\Marlin\Marlin\.pio\build\STM32F103RC_fysetc\`

-You can follow the following steps to upload the bootloader.
+You can follow the following steps to upload the firmware.

 - Download the flash software in our [github](https://github.com/FYSETC/STM32Flasher) or [gitee](https://gitee.com/fysetc/STM32Flasher).